levitte/openssl-web/docs/OpenSSL300Design.md

 *   The size of the value
 *   The value itself

-Any parameter that are used to request values _from_ a module will need the following items:
+Any parameters that are used to request values _from_ a module will need the following items:

 *   An identifier to indicate what is being requested